Water monitoring frameworks: Back to basics for meaningful results

 Building your framework

-Whether the objective is to monitor water quality or water quantity, you first need to establish a monitoring framework.
+Whether the objective is to monitor water quality or water quantity, one first needs to establish a monitoring framework.
 Even the most straightforward monitoring programs benefit from a well-thought-out and comprehensive monitoring framework.
 A good place to start is to identify the type of water system to be monitored: an engineered water system or a natural water system.

 In the context of stormwater monitoring, engineered water systems include traditional grey infrastructure (e.g. flood control channels, dams, spillways, detention basins and culverts), but they also include green infrastructure (e.g. constructed wetlands, bioretention areas or rain gardens, and infiltration-based systems).
 Monitoring these systems can help identify stormwater-related issues that may occur, such as erosion, sedimentation, and infrastructure failures.
 Natural water systems would be the receiving water system (e.g. streams, rivers, lakes, natural wetlands) and can include either fresh or saltwater systems.